taixhi/website-template/content/_index.md

 # Some shows I'm watching right now
 - Gossip Girl (the first one)
 - White Lotus S2

 I'm really smart and you should hire me.
-I will change your firm for the better and you would be lucky to have me
+I will change your firm for the better and you would be lucky to have me.

 You should download this new app I made called "Prison Escape" [here](https://google.com).
 Have a nice day :)